novaspivack/PrimeAnalysis/README.md

+** NOTE: This code is still under development and has been deprecated - a major new version is coming and will entirely replace this codebase here ... ***

 Advanced Machine Learning and Analytics for Prime Gap Distribution Investigation

 This code conducts a comprehensive investigation into the properties and patterns of prime gaps, leveraging a combination of data analysis, feature engineering, machine learning, and advanced mathematical techniques.
 The primary objective is to discern underlying structures and predictive indicators within the seemingly random distribution of prime gaps.